dojo/docs/dijit/form/RadioButton.rst

 Example
 -------

-Let's create 2 RadioButton widgets, 1 programmatically and 1 declaratively:
+Let's create 2 RadioButton widgets, 1 programmatically and 1 declaratively.
+We'll wrap both inside a FORM to illustrate what happens on submit.

 .. cv-compound::